 Spend 2.5 Hours In Nature:

-Visit a place in nature you’re comfortable with (a nearby park, forest, beach, or even your backyard) on June 19 for 2.5 hours to reflect on the 2.5 years freedom was denied for 250,000 enslaved people in Texas and, with that context in mind, reflect on the question, "What does freedom mean to me?"
+Once again, the Tinkergarten team will align with Outdoor Afro to observe Juneteenth.
+How?
+By spending 2.5 hours outside on June 19 in honor of the 2.5 years freedom was denied for 250,000 enslaved people in Texas and, with that context in mind, reflect on the question, "What does freedom mean to me?"

 Read more about the history and timely importance of Juneteenth in this article by P.R.
 Lockhart for Vox or in this course from Khan Academy.